noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 - **pvalue**: p-value of the ADF test
 - **fracdiff-n**: Fractional difference $n$. $n=0$ means level.
 The fractional differencing transformation was performed using Python's fracdiff package.
 See: https://github.com/fracdiff/fracdiff

+### Code for ADF Test and Fractional Differencing

-The following is the code to apply fdiff when the ADF test determines the process to be a unit root process.
+This code allows you to to apply fdiff when the ADF test determines the process to be a unit root process.

 ```python
 from statsmodels.tsa.stattools import adfuller